chialab/dna/README.md

 After the initialization, the `SeedComponent` prototype incorporates the `DNAEventComponent.trigger` method!

 ## DNABaseComponent
-This is a base model which extends `DNAMixedComponent` and automatically add `DNAEventComponent`, `DNAAttributesComponent` and `DNATemplateComponent` as behavior.
+This is a base model which extends `DNAMixedComponent` and automatically add `DNAEventComponent`, `DNAAttributesComponent`, `DNAStyleComponent` and `DNATemplateComponent` as behaviors.

 **Example**